Business Banking for Freelancers: What You Actually Need (And What You Don’t)

 When to Upgrade Your Setup

 Your minimum viable setup works until it doesn't.
-Here are the signs you've outgrown it:
+Here are the specific triggers:

 You have multiple revenue streams.
-Freelance income plus course sales plus affiliate revenue plus consulting — each needs separate tracking for accurate P&L by revenue line.
+Freelance income plus course sales plus affiliate revenue plus consulting — each needs separate tracking for an accurate P&L by revenue line.
+Sub-accounts help here: create one per revenue stream so you can see which parts of your business are actually profitable.

 You're thinking about a business loan.
-Lenders want clean financial statements.
-If your books are a mess, start cleaning them up 6 months before you apply.
+Lenders want to see 12–24 months of clean financial statements — P&L, balance sheet, and bank statements.
+If your books are a mess, start cleaning them up at least 6 months before you apply.
+A bookkeeper can help you produce the kind of statements that make lenders say yes.

 Frequently Asked Questions